romainguign/minishell/README.md

 - The project must be normed.
 - The project must be compiled with the flags `-Wall`, `-Wextra`, and `-Werror`.
 - The project must be compiled with the Makefile.
+- The project must not have any valgrind errors (no leak, no fds not close...).

 ## 🚀 Usage
 To compile the project, run the following command: